apache/cordova-plugin-device/README.md

 ## device.isiOSAppOnMac

-Is the iOS app running on the Mac desktop?
-Will only return true on a Mac with an ARM64 processor (Apple Silicon).
+The iOS app is running on the Mac desktop (Apple Silicon ARM64 processor, M1 or newer).
-Returns false for all other platforms.
+This parameter is only returned for iOS V14.0 or later, and is not returned for Android devices.

 ```js
 var boolean = device.isiOSAppOnMac;